 Napping is a natural mammalian function that has immense benefits for both mind and body.
 In addition to making you more rested physically, napping helps boost memory and improve resiliency against life’s challenges by reducing stress and irritability.

 Napping often can also improve our ability to sleep better at night — as long as we’re mindful about when and how long we sleep.
-If you’re fatigued on a daily basis or you’re looking for a way to boost memory and energy, napping could be an effective way to improve your quality of life.
+If you’re fatigued daily or you’re looking for a way to boost memory and energy, napping could be an effective way to improve your quality of life.